cmiles74/bingwallpaper/README.md

 ```
 Usage: bingwallpaper [options]
+    -d, --down                       Download only, return path to image
     -g, --gnome                      Set Gnome background
-    -l, --lock                       Set Gnome lock screen background
+        --lock                       Set Gnome lock screen background
-    -f, --feg                        Use feh to set the  background (the default)
+    -f, --feh                        Use feh to set the  background (the default)
-    -s, --sway                       Use swaymsg to set the background, overwrite \
+    -s, --sway                       Use swaymsg to set the background, overwrite ~/.config/sway/config.d/wallpaper
-                                       ~/.config/sway/config.d/wallpaper
+    -l, --hypr                       Use Hyprpaper to set the  background
     -h, --help                       Prints this help
 ```